mrkev/fnMatch/README.md

 ```

-- **Array semantics** are a little different how JS normally works:
+- **Array semantics** are a little different from how JavaScript normally works:

 ### Array semantics